ALPHAVIO/WordNook/README.md

 **Note -**
 You must lint your code before making any Pull Request
-- To check for any linting errors, run command:
+- To check for any linting errors, run the command:
 ```
 npm run lint-check
 ```
-- To fix linting errors, run command:
+- To fix linting errors, run the command:
 ```
 npm run lint
 ```